v-viksur/architecture-center/docs/microservices/logging-monitoring.md

-# Logging and monitoring in a microservices application
+# Designing microservices: Logging and monitoring

 In any complex application, at some point something will go wrong.
 In a microservices application, you need to track what's happening across dozens or even hundreds of services.
 Logging and monitoring are critically important in providing a holistic view the system.